 There is no simple answer regarding unlabelled adjuvants; there are too many possible product/adjuvant/plant combinations.
 If you intend to experiment with an adjuvant, perform a jar test to test for physical incompatibility.
 Then spray a small volume of the tank mix on a few trial plants to ensure there are no unexpected chemical issues (e.g. phytotoxicity or inactivating tank mix partners) or coverage issues.

-DOWNLOADIt is highly recommended that every sprayer operator have a copy of Purdue Extensions’ 2015 “Adjuvants and the Power of the Spray Droplet – PPP-107”.
-It is a comprehensive handbook describing of how water quality and adjuvants affect the performance of pesticide applications.
+It is highly recommended that every sprayer operator have a copy of Purdue Extensions’ 2015 “Adjuvants and the Power of the Spray Droplet – PPP-107”.
+This comprehensive handbook describes of how water quality and adjuvants affect the performance of pesticide applications.
 I consult it regularly.

-Here are two videos from Dr. H. Zhu, Ohio showing how adjuvants that affect surface tension can help improve the level of contact between spray droplet and target surface.
+Here are two videos from Dr. H. Zhu, USDA-ARS Ohio, showing how adjuvants that affect surface tension can help improve the level of contact between spray droplet and target surface.